glapointe7/CryptoGL/README.txt

 For each block cipher, the ECB, CBC, CFB, OFB and CTR modes of operation are implemented following the specifications of NIST.

-Stream ciphers include the following :
+Stream ciphers and Pseudo-random functions familly include the following :
-Rabbit, RC4
+Rabbit, RC4, SEAL

 Asymmetric ciphers include the following (using a BigInteger library created by Matt McCutchen : https://mattmccutchen.net/bigint/):
 Hellman-Merkle Knapsack cryptosystem